A Model and Survey of Distributed Data-Intensive Systems: A Unifying Model for Data-Intensive Systems

 State management in jobs may be \emph{absent}, \emph{explicit}, or \emph{implicit}.
 For instance, state management is absent in batch DPSs, which define jobs in terms of functional transformations that solely depend on the input data.
 State management is explicit when the system provides constructs to directly access state elements to read and write them.
 For instance, queries in relational DMSs provide \texttt{select} clauses to retrieve state elements and \texttt{insert} and \texttt{update} clauses to store new state elements and update them.
 State management is implicit when state accesses are implicit in job definition.
 For instance, stream DPSs manage state implicitly through ad-hoc operators such as windows that record previously received data and use it to compute new output elements.

 Another relevant characteristic of the programming model is the support for \emph{data parallelism}.
 It allows defining computations for a single element and automatically executing them on many elements in parallel.
-Data parallelism is central in many systems, and in particular in DPSs, as \begin{inparaenum}[(i)] \item it simplifies the definition of a job by letting developers focus on individual elements; \item it promotes formulating programs that are amenable to parallel execution, as the tasks operating on different elements are independent. \end{inparaenum} Systems supporting data parallelism apply partitioning strategies to both data and state (when available), as we discuss in \s{model:data} and \s{model:state}.
-As inter-task communication and remote data access may easily become performance bottlenecks, many systems aim to reduce inter-task communication and to promote local access to data and state.
-Towards this goal, some systems offer \emph{placement aware} API that enable developers to suggest suitable placement strategies based on the expected workload.
+Data parallelism is central in many systems, and in particular in DPSs, as it simplifies the definition of jobs by letting developers focus on individual elements.
+It promotes parallel execution, as the tasks operating on different elements are independent.
+Systems supporting data parallelism apply partitioning strategies to both data and state (when available), as we discuss in \s{model:data} and \s{model:state}.
+As inter-task communication and remote data access may easily become performance bottlenecks, some systems aim to reduce inter-task communication and to promote local access to data and state by offering \emph{placement aware} API that enable developers to suggest suitable placement strategies based on the expected workload.